antirez/sds/README.md

 every single token can also be a quoted string in the same format that `sdscatrepr` is able to emit.

+String joining
+---

+There are two functions doing the reverse of tokenization by joining strings into a single one.

+    sds sdsjoin(char **argv, int argc, char *sep, size_t seplen);
+    sds sdsjoinsds(sds *argv, int argc, const char *sep, size_t seplen);

+The two functions take as input an array of strings of length `argc` and a separator and its length, and produce as output an SDS string consisting of all the specified strings separated by the specified separator.

+The difference between `sdsjoin` and `sdsjoinsds` is that the former accept C null terminated strings as input while the latter requires all the strings in the array to be SDS strings.
+However because of this only `sdsjoinsds` is able to deal with binary data.

+    char *tokens[3] = {"foo","bar","zap"};
+    sds s = sdsjoin(tokens,3,"|",1);
+    printf("%s\n", s);

+    output> foo|bar|zap

 Error handling
 ---